atrotter0/entity-tutorial/README.md

 * Download and install .Net Core 1.1.4
 * Download and install Mono
+* Download and install MAMP 4.5
+* Open MAMP and click `Start Servers`
 * Clone the repo
 * Run `dotnet restore` from project directory and test directory to install packages
 * Run `dotnet build` from project directory and fix any build errors